Taron Voskanyan

-Taron Voskanyan (Տարոն Ոսկանյան, born 22 February 1993) is an Armenian football player who plays for FC Alashkert and the Armenia national football team.
+Taron Voskanyan (Տարոն Ոսկանյան, born 22 February 1993) is an Armenian professional footballer who plays as a defender, for FC Gandzasar, and the Armenia national team.

 Club career

 Born in Yerevan, Armenia, Voskanyan was a pupil of the Pyunik Yerevan football school.
 Having begun his career with the youth team, he went to play for Pyunik-2, the reserve team, appearing in eight matches in second-tier Armenian First League during the 2010 season.
 The following season, he played exclusively for the first team in the Armenian Premier League making his debut on 2 April 2011 in a 0–1 away loss against Ulisses playing the full 90 minutes.
 Months later, Pyunik won the 2011 Armenian Supercup with Voskanyan in the team.

+On 6 July 2024, Pyunik announced the return of Voskanyan from Alashkert.
+On 3 June 2025, Pyunik announced the departure of Voskanyan.

 International career

 As a player of the main team of Pyunik, Voskanyan was invited into the ranks of the Armenia U-19 junior team at 19 years of age, and first played for the team on 21 October 2011 against peers from Slovakia U-19.
 Armenia won 2–1.
 He subsequently had a few more games with the youth team.

 He was a player of the Armenia U-21 team scoring on his debut on 12 June 2013 in a 4–1 win against Andorra U-21.

-Voskanyan was first called up to the senior Armenia national football team for a match against the Italian national team on 12 October 2012.
+Voskanyan was first called up to the senior Armenia national football team for a match against the Italy national team on 12 October 2012.
 His debut came in the next game on 14 November 2012 a 4–2 victory against Lithuania with Voskanyan replacing Robert Arzumanyan after 29 minutes.